bkw777/NODE_DATAPAC/README.md

 The NODE Systems DATAPAC and RAMPAC were a popular ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.

-RAMPAC was a later device that apparently functioned exactly the same as DATAPAC, just in a different, smaller form factor and probably using different parts inside.
+RAMPAC was a later device that apparently functioned exactly the same as DATAPAC, just in a different, smaller form factor.

 This schematic and PCB documents the DATAPAC.
 If I ever aquire a RAMPAC, I'll add that.

-Some disorganized [INFO](http://tandy.wiki/NODE_DATAPAC) mostly gathered from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG).
+Here is some disorganized [INFO](http://tandy.wiki/NODE_DATAPAC) mostly gathered from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG).
 Copies of most of the stuff above are in [REF/software](REF/software)

-TLDR: Install RAMDSK.CO (for 200) or RAM100.CO (for 100/102) to use the hardware, and what you get is a 128K or 256K ram disk.
+TLDR: To use the hardware, install RAMDSK.CO for Model 200, or RAM100.CO for Model 100/102, and what you get is a 128K or 256K ram disk.

+The enclosure printing says 256K, and the cicuit is all there to support 256K, but my 2 units only had 128K installed.
+There are footprints on the PCB for 4 x 32K sram chips, for a total of 128K.
+To get 256K, a 2nd set of 4 chips are piggybacked on top of the first 4, except with pin 20 bent out and connected to a via on the pcb instead of the chip below.

 ![](REF/NODE_DATAPAC_256K_1.jpg)
 ![](REF/NODE_DATAPAC_256K_2.jpg)